 Eisenstein viewed art form as inherently political.
 To him the danger lies in claiming that art is neutral until a story or interpretation is attached.
-While prior theories of montage sought political mobilization, dramaturgy took montage beyond the cinema and implicated film form in a broader Marxist struggle.
+While earlier theories of montage sought political mobilization, dramaturgy took montage beyond the cinema and implicated film form in a broader Marxist struggle.

 Motion picture seems like a strange term, but undoubtedly carries with it the early history of the cinema.
 In any event, we all understand it—just as we understand the terms “picture show” and “film.”

 In photography and cinematography, multiple exposure is a filming technique in which the camera shutter is opened more than once to expose the same film frame.

-The resulting image contains the subsequent image(s) superimposed over the original.
+The resulting image has the later image(s) superimposed over the original.
 Sometimes the technique is used as an artistic visual effect and can be used to create ghostly images or to add people and objects to a scene that were not originally there.

 The primary purpose of narrative writing is to describe an experience, event, or sequence of events in the form of a story.
 Communication through both non-fiction and fiction films is in narrative form, similar to that in novels and in some history books.

-Neorealism is an Italian national film movement characterized by stories set among the poor and the working class, filmed on location, and frequently using non-professional actors.
+Neorealism is an Italian national film movement characterized by stories set among the poor and the working class, filmed on site, and often using non-professional actors.

 A parody is a comedy film that makes fun of or re-creates what people do.
 Parody is a frequent ingredient in satire and is often used to make social and political points.
 Characters or settings belonging to one work are used in a humorous or ironic way in another.
 Regarding copyright and fair use, the US Supreme Court stated that parody “is the use of some elements of a prior author’s composition to create a new one that, at least in part, comments on that author’s works.”
 Airplane!
 (1980) is a parody of popular disaster films.

 Persuasion relates to the power, intention, and/or ability to influence or direct (origin from Medieval Latin 1580-90).
 Persuasive communication affects emotions, therefore our subjective mental processes.